TSune-web/FM-expenses-chart-component/README.md

     - at-rules (@use, @import, etc.)

 2. JSON
-    - Use fetch API to read
+    - Use fetch API to read a json file

 ### Continued development